 There are a lot of policy changes that would benefit the most marginalized in society.
 We should pursue those wholeheartedly.
 But we should also recognize the impact an individual’s money mind-set has on his or her life performance.

-Commitment to a process of financial improvement may be different for different people.
-Some will choose a path of employment, others entrepreneurship.
 The commonalities between the two are educating oneself on the options, developing a plan that includes a budget, and sticking with it — until that time when you have something better to stick with, then moving to that new plan.
 Financial literacy can be a real difference-maker.

 Hope and belief in one’s own ability can be cultivated.
 It is certainly easier to move forward from higher ground.
 Challenges with access to education and resources make things more difficult.
 But given that the constraints are what they are, those who prevail in the near term will be those who believe that they can and act upon that belief.